huggingface/transformers/docs/source/index.rst

 (BERT, GPT-2, RoBERTa, XLM, DistilBert, XLNet...) for Natural Language Understanding (NLU) and Natural Language Generation (NLG) with over 32+ pretrained models in 100+ languages and deep interoperability between TensorFlow 2.0 and PyTorch.

+This is the documentation of our repository `transformers <https://github.com/huggingface/transformers>`__.

 Features
 ---------------------------------------------------